 The Association has determined that this event is a non-adjusting subsequent event.
-Accordingly, the financial position and results of operations as of and for the year ended July 31, 2020 have not been adjusted to reflect their impact.
+Accordingly, the financial position and results of operations as of and for the year ended July 31, 2021 have not been adjusted to reflect their impact.
 The duration and impact of the Covid-19 pandemic, as well as the effectiveness of government and central bank responses, remains unclear at this time.
-It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of the Association for future periods.
+While the Association has actively pursuit additional grant funding opportunities, it is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of the Association for future periods.